 The main contribution of this paper is a formal, machine-checked semantics for object-oriented data models that can be enriched with class invariants as well as preconditions and postconditions expressed in Featherweight OCL [5].
-This paper is a short version that only introduces the formalization using a small running example.
-An extended version of this paper is available as technical report [7].
 The underlying formalization of object-oriented datatypes extends the work of [3] with support for null: all data types and, thus, all class attributes and path expressions, support both exception elements (see Sec.
 3).
 Moreover, based on this formal semantics, we present a set of OCL test cases that can be used for evaluating the support of null and invalid in OCL tools (see Sec.
 4).